NaphtholMizuha/FedHyPro/README.md

 ```python
 python run.py -c [config]
 ```
-A template config file is `/conf/default.toml`.
+Some template config files are in directory `conf/`.